THE CHOICES & WHY

 What should we be aware of in monitor choices to meet budget and goals?

 Width is king, not size, but width.
-The best monitors for simulation are either triples or 49” Ultra wides and definitely not a large TV, 4k or otherwise!
-Hight is useless on a simulator because we need to look width ways not up and down when driving, at least from the perspective of head movement.
+The best monitors for simulation are either 32" triples or 49” Ultra wides and definitely not a large TV, 4k or otherwise!
+Hight is useless on a simulator because we need to look width ways not up and down when driving.
+So all hight offers is increased initial impact and a degree of additional immersion.

 The bigger overall we go with our monitor the bigger or more disproportionate the cockpit render becomes plus we demand more from our PC to fill space with graphics that are of no use to anyone, therefore hiking the cost of ownership… and for what?
 I’ll tell you for what, first impression, that’s all, you won’t go faster with bigger, and you won’t feel more immersed because you will notice the dashboard and steering wheel are way bigger than ones you are sat holding, it just looks more bling on face value.
 Once done though it is difficult to step back, we are human after all!